Today’s Sociology: Ideology and Partisan Advocacy

 The Classroom as a Space of Counter-Hegemony

 The sociology classroom serves as a safe space, “a space of counter-hegemony” and a site where “knowledge can be reclaimed as a tool for liberation rather than exclusion”.
 No one should feel uncomfortable.
 To illustrate, a white male professor nervous about teaching a class on race and ethnicity sought advice on Reddit as to how to approach the ‘challenges of positionality’ and be “mindful of the dynamics of power and privilege while ensuring the class remains a rigorous, critically engaged space”.
-The Reddit responders emphasized the need for a safe space and to avoid speaking from a white person’s point of view.
-“Don’t come across as too personally ashamed or apologetic when discussing these things”.
+The Reddit responders emphasized the need for a safe space and to avoid speaking from a white person’s point of view: “Don’t come across as too personally ashamed or apologetic when discussing these things”.
 This woke nonsense is not knowledge.
 It is more like therapy and doomed to fail as an educational venture.

 Conservative Views are Largely Ignored in the Classroom